 Globular clusters (GCs), easily observable in external galaxies, are among the oldest objects in the Universe.
 They provide powerful diagnostics in a wide range of astrophysical processes such as the nucleosynthetic processes governing chemical evolution or the star formation and assembly histories of galaxies.
 The study of GCs with J-PLUS will provide an estimate of the GC metallicity and age and will permit to study the correlations between the host galaxy and its GC system.

-One of the main scientific goals of J-PLUS is the estimation of the star formation rate (SFR) in the local Universe, both global and spatially resolved (2D studies).
-The narrow-band filter F660 of J-PLUS covers the Hα and [NII] emission lines at z < 0.015, and it is our main source of information to derive the SFR.
+The J-PLUS filter system is well suited to study the star formation rate (SFR) in the local Universe, both globally and spatially resolved.
+The narrow-band filter J0660 covers the Hα and [NII] emission lines at z < 0.017, and it is our main source of information to derive the SFR.

 Galaxies are not alone in the Universe and they gather together to form larger structures such as groups and clusters.
 The properties of the galaxies belonging to dense structures are different that those of isolated galaxies, highlighting the importance of environment and galaxy interactions in the evolution of galaxies.
 J-PLUS is an excellent survey to study the role of environment in galaxy evolution and, in particular, in the spatially resolved 2D properties of the nearby galaxies.